korobi/weblog/_posts/2015-09-03-korobi-goes-open-source.md

 Today, the third of september, 2015, we've open-sourced a few of our core projects on GitHub.

-The repositories that were opensources are as follows:
+The repositories that have been made opensource are as follows:

 + [Web](https://github.com/korobi/Web)
 + [ElasticMangos](https://github.com/korobi/ElasticMangos)